ErpNetDocs/webclient/inventory-control/issue.md

 # Issue

-This section allows you to **confirm** product quantities issued by your warehouse or shop's store, and generate issue store documents.
+This section allows you to **deduct** product quantities from your warehouse or shop's store, and **generate** issue store documents.

+Issued quantities which are successfully executed are counted out of your store's overall availability.

 ### Prerequisites